kevinGodell/pipe2pam/README.md

 # pipe2pam
-Parse individual pam images from an ffmpeg pipe when output video codec(-c:v) is set to pam and format(-f) is set to image2pipe.
+Parse individual pam images from an ffmpeg pipe when the output video codec (*-c:v*) is set to **pam** and the format (*-f*) is set to **image2pipe**.
+The supported pixel formats (*-pix_fmt*) are **rgb24**, **rgba**, **gray**, and **monob**.
 Pam is an image type similar to ppm, pbm, and pgm.
 It has a small header that is followed by an uncompressed array of pixel data.
+This can be used as an alternate way to get pixel data instead of generating jpegs and using canvas.

+The follow example uses ffmpeg's **testsrc** to simulate a video input and generates 100 downscaled grayscale pam images at a rate of 1 per second.
+The pam images are piped in from ffmpeg's stdout and output a pam image object:

 ###installation:
 ```